ivanovx/MyDynamicXmlBuilder/README.md

 # MyDynamicXmlBuilder

-This project inspired by Ivaylo Kenov
+This project is inspired by DynamicXmlBuilder from Ivaylo Kenov

 ## Documentation
 ```